google/ads-bi-suite/tool/sheet_installer/README.md

 This sheet contains a list of Cloud resources that will be operated during installation.
 You do not need to edit most of them except:

-1. Yellow background fields that need user input or confirm, e.g. `Project Id` in `Step 1 - Setting LEGO Configurations`.
+1. Yellow background fields that need user input or confirm, e.g. `Project Id` in `Step 1 - Setting OEC Configurations`.
 1. Click menu `🤖 Cyborg` -> `Step3 - Validate API Access with OAuth Token` -> `Refresh secret name list`.
 This will pull the secret managers to sheet `Step3 - Validate API Access with OAuth Token`.
 1. Input your `Secret Manager` name to `Step3 - Validate API Access with OAuth Token` sheet.
    1. Secret Name: Select your used Secret Manager Name.
 For upgrade, the secret manager should be `lego_main_legacy_token`.